What is Fractional Warehousing?

 A key differentiator for Flexe is its single integration model, which provides access to North America’s largest flexible warehousing network.
 This means businesses integrate once via API, EDI, or XML files, eliminating the need for multiple, complex integrations with multiple logistics providers.
 This streamlines the process and conserves precious tech resources.

 The Flexe Logistics Network has 800+ warehouse operators and more than 3,000+ locations across the U.S. and Canada.
-This extensive network ensures that capacity is almost always available, similar to the vast pool of carriers in the spot freight market.
+This extensive network ensures that capacity is almost always available, mirroring the exact dynamics we explore in Applying Freight Market Agility to Enterprise Warehousing via the 80/20 Network.
 This unified approach to access enables enhanced visibility and centralized operations, helping businesses manage inventory, orders, and operations across all locations.

 Flexe’s on-demand model is particularly well-suited for businesses facing unpredictable or fluctuating demand, offering dynamic warehouse capacity for as short or as long as necessary.